-Misclassification: In the processing chain implemented for LIC v1.0 production, the maximum water extent mask derived from ESA CCI Land Cover v4.0 at 150-m resolution is used to determine which pixels within a lake will be processed with the threshold-based algorithm to determine class belonging.
+Misclassification: In the processing chain implemented for LIC v1.1 production, the maximum water extent mask derived from ESA CCI Land Cover v4.0 at 150-m resolution is used to determine which pixels within a lake will be processed with the threshold-based algorithm to determine class belonging.
 Since the mask represents maximum water extent, it can introduce some misclassification errors along the shoreline of lakes (i.e. mask spilling over land so that some MODIS land pixels will be incorrectly flagged as lake pixels).
-A cursory look reveals that this may indeed be the case (Figure 14), but the full impact of this mask remains to be quantified.
+A cursory look reveals that this may indeed be the case (Figure 25Erreur !
+Source du renvoi introuvable.), but the full impact of this mask remains to be quantified.

 In addition, it has been found that when applying the algorithm at the global scale, some pixels may be misclassified as ice covered where lakes are dried-up in summer due to the high reflectance of sediments from exposed lakebeds.
 The presence of aquatic vegetation and algae blooms during the ice-free season change the reflectance characteristics and may also cause erroneous ice cover detection in the spring or summer (Riggs and Hall, 2015).
-To reduce uncertainty introduced from these varied sources, a suite of options will be examined (and the best implemented as part of the existing processing chain) leading to the release of LIC v2.0 product.
+To reduce uncertainty introduced from these varied sources, validation is ongoing over a larger number of lakes globally and training pixels are being added to increase the performance of the random forest classifier in these more difficult cases) prior to the release of LIC v2.0 product.